-Other income (expense), net reflects a change of 3.0 million in the first quarter of 2016 compared to the first quarter of 2015 primarily due to a non-cash gain on the revaluation of warrants issued in December 2015.
-See Note 7 on our condensed consolidated financial statements under the caption, Capitalization and Equity Structure - Warrants for a description of the warrants, including the method and inputs used to estimate their fair value.
+Other income (expense) reflects non-cash gains on the revaluation of warrants issued in December 2015 of \$1.7 million and \$4.7 million for the three and six month periods ended June 30, 2016, respectively, with no comparable amounts in the prior periods.
+See Note 10 on our condensed consolidated financial statements under the caption, Capitalization and Equity Structure - Warrants for a description of the warrants, including the method and inputs used to estimate their fair value.